0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/offers/apis.md

 **How it works**: It requires passing the claim offer `id`, namely the identifier of the specific Claim Offer you want to generate the QR Code for, as Path Parameter.

 The Response Body contains a set of details about the Claim Offer including the `qrCode`.
 The JSON file included in the `qrCode` can be parsed into a QR Code and presented to the user in order to authenticate.
 This endpoint will also create a specific `sessionID` for the user that is going to scan that QR Code.

+In order to execute this endpoint correctly it is necessary that:

+- The Claim Offer is active
+- The Claim Offer hasn't expired (the expiration was established during the Offer Creation)
+- The Claim Offer hasn't exceed the limit established during the Offer Creation

 **[API Reference](https://api-staging.polygonid.com/#tag/Offers/operation/CreateOfferQrCode)**